 Careers for mental health counselors are in great demand.
 According to the National Institute of Mental Health, “In 2014, there were an estimated 9.8 million adults aged 18 or older with SMI [Serious Mental Illness].”
-Careers for mental health professionals include helping people manage mental illnesses such as depression, phobias and addiction as well as emotional issues involved in relationships.
-A master’s degree in social sciences is required.
-The average salary of a mental health counselor in 2015 was $43,190.
-Explore these five jobs for clinical mental health counseling.
+If you’re looking to earn a degree in the counseling field or change up your current career path, mental health counseling may be a great option for you.

 1. School Mental Health Counselor

-2. Careers Coach
+2. Careers Coach or Career Counselor

 There were 168,200 positions for mental health counselors in 2015.
 Counselors with a specialty in career coaching and job readiness are in demand.
 This type of position may include program management and partnering with therapeutic or educational staff to meet company and individual employment goals.
-The job coach may also teach and handle the certification of computer classes.
+Career counselors may also teach and handle the certification of computer classes.
 They will be responsible for curriculum development for volunteers and will monitor the completion of classes.
 Career coaches may plan and execute transition plans for program participants.

 3. Marriage and Family Therapist